andyhd/Logo-Tortoise/README.md

 ## Why are you calling it a tortoise? ##

 Because turtles are aquatic.
 Artistic tortoises make more sense to me.

+## It doesn't work ##

+Yeah, I've only tested it in Chrome so far.
+It's a work in progress.